| | 101 Forward Control Land Rover pages LPG installation Having fitted the replacement

 place.
 I has already removed the air tank which

-normally goes behind the battery box. |
+normally goes behind the battery box. | This is the new position for

 both batteries - just behind the driver's seat.